Surgery obstructions and character varieties: Introduction

 The sets $S$ and $S'$ in Theorems~\ref{thm:main-ab-ab} and \ref{thm:main-ab+ab} have explicit descriptions:

 For concrete examples, one can show that $n \not\in S$ if $n$ is congruent to any of $2$, $3$, $5$, or $6 \pmod{8}$, and that $n \not\in S'$ if $n$ is congruent to $8$ or $10 \pmod{12}$.

 Our proofs of Theorems~\ref{thm:main-ab-ab} and \ref{thm:main-ab+ab} rely mostly on classical 3-manifold topology; most of the work goes into ruling out non-integral slopes.
-Most substantially, we use the classification of non-integral toroidal surgeries on hyperbolic knots by Gordon and Luecke \cite{gordon-luecke-nonintegral}, who proved that the list of examples constructed by Eudave-Mu\~noz \cite{eudave-munoz-toroidal} was complete.
-(In particular, all such surgeries have half-integral slopes.)
-As additional input, we use $SU(2)$-character varieties of the $Y(T_{a,b},T_{c,d})$, and specifically the fact that they are as simple as possible, to eliminate the possibility of being surgeries on iterated torus knots.
+We deal individually with the possibilities that our manifolds are surgeries on a torus knot, a satellite knot, or a hyperbolic knot.
+Most substantially, we use the classification of non-integral toroidal surgeries on hyperbolic knots by Gordon and Luecke, who proved that all such surgeries have at most half-integral slopes \cite{gordon-luecke-atmosthalf}, and that the list of examples constructed by Eudave-Mu\~noz \cite{eudave-munoz-toroidal} was complete \cite{gordon-luecke-nonintegral}.
+For satellite knots, we use work of Miyazaki--Motegi \cite{miyazaki-motegi-3} to show that in this case the satellite torus compresses in $Y(T_{a,b},T_{c,d})$, and then work of Culler--Gordon--Luecke--Shalen \cite{cgls} to deduce that the knot is an iterated torus knot.
+At this point we use the $SU(2)$-character varieties of the $Y(T_{a,b},T_{c,d})$, and specifically the fact that they are as simple as possible, to eliminate this last possibility.
 This argument was inspired by our study of $SU(2)$-cyclic manifolds in \cite{sivek-zentner-menagerie}.
 Ultimately we conclude the following.

 \begin{theorem}[Theorem~\ref{thm:y-nonintegral-surgery}] A 3-manifold $Y = Y(T_{a,b},T_{c,d})$ can be constructed by a surgery of non-integral slope $r$ on a knot $K$ in $S^3$ if and only if

 for some integers $l$ and $m$.
 In this case $K$ is an Eudave-Mu\~noz knot and $r$ is the corresponding half-integral slope. \end{theorem}